 UICC recognises the contribution of Young Leaders past and present to the cancer community and commits to support and nurture the network as it continues to grow.
 All Young Leaders who successfully complete the programme will become part of the Young Leaders Alumni.
 This community will facilitate ongoing collaboration between participants and will provide a resource of emerging experts and cancer leaders for UICC to engage in its core work.

-In 2019 our 36 Alumni continued working towards improving cancer control in a number of different ways.
+In 2020, our alumni continued working towards improving cancer control in a number of different ways.

 Deputy Director (Science and Education)

 Kazakh Institute of Oncology and Radiology, Kazakhstan

 University of Saskatchewan, Canada and the Marjorie Bash Foundation, Nigeria

 Naef K. Basile Cancer Institute and American University of Beirut, Lebanon

 Radiation Oncologist and Entrepreneur,

 Radiation Oncologist and Secratary of the Gynaecological Disease Mangement Group